 The Authority's governing body is composed of seven voting members and one ex-officio non-voting member.
 The Governor, with the advice and consent of the Senate, appoints three members.
-The State Investment Officer and the State Treasurer, or their designees, are exofficio members of the Authority with voting privileges.
+The State Treasurer, or its designees, are ex-officio members of the Authority with voting privileges.
 One member is appointed by the Speaker of the House of Representatives and serves at the pleasure of the Speaker of the House.
 One member is appointed by the President Pro Tempore of the Senate and serves at the pleasure of the President Pro Tempore.
 The Secretary of Energy, Minerals and Natural Resources serves as an ex-officio non-voting member to the Authority.
 The Governor shall designate an appointed member of the Authority to serve as chair, and the Authority may elect annually such other officers as it deems necessary.
-Effective July 1, 2011, the State Investment Officer is no longer on the Authority's governing board.